-And who could forget YouTube?
-YouTube represented the birth of video marketing, AKA content amplification via video.
+And who could neglect YouTube?
+YouTube represented the birth of video marketing or content amplification via video.
 What started as goofy folks making funny videos evolved into a bonafide site where millions and millions of videos are hosted on every topic under the sun.

 Since then, social media channels, similar to blog posts, have evolved.
-We now live in the era of podcasting and voice-based social (e.g., Clubhouse, Discord), which both represent even more content amplification opportunities.
+We now live in the era of podcasting and voice-based social (e.g., Clubhouse, Discord), representing even more content amplification opportunities.

-Furthermore, we also now have “paid social” — paid ads on social media, such as Facebook ads, LinkedIn ads, and more.
-Most any social media platform you can think of takes paid ads, and if it doesn’t yet, it probably will soon.
+Furthermore, we now have “paid social” — paid ads on social media, such as Facebook ads, LinkedIn ads, and more.
+Most social media platforms you can think of taking paid ads, and if it doesn’t yet, it probably will soon.

 Content Itself Is Just Content: Enter Content Marketing Strategy

-Content marketing is defined as the strategic marketing approach of creating and distributing valuable, relevant, and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.
+Content marketing is the strategic marketing approach of creating and delivering valuable, relevant, and meaningful content to attract and acquire a clearly defined audience – to drive profitable customer action.

 In other words, you give people relevant content that helps them in their daily lives so that when they have a business need, they think of you or your company’s products, services, and solutions.